makhlaghi/mockgals/README.md

 Make mock astronomical profiles (galaxy, star, ...) in a FITS file.
 Please see [MockGal's Webpage](http://astr.tohoku.ac.jp/~akhlaghi/mockgals) for a complete documentation.
-This here is just a short summary.
+This README is just a short summary.

 Description:
 ------------